 1. If you are running Windows 95, you must stop the PC Card before removing it (see "Stopping a PC Card" later in this chapter).
 You do not need to turn the computer off or initiate Suspend.
-If you are running Windows NT, you must turn off the computer.
+If you are running Windows NT, you must close Windows NT and turn off the computer.